randomuser1829/Awful-Game-Code/README.md

 # What?

-I just made this for fun.
+I made this just for fun, and I forgot what I was trying to make here.